tejasvb/WritersPlace/README.md

 # WritersPlace
-It is anew  social media app for comunicating to world and share your article or storys to the world made with the help of kotlin  android studio  and for cloud storage firebase
+It is a new  social media app for communicating to world share your article or stories to the world made with the help of kotlin  android studio  and for cloud storage firebase